Islandora/documentation/docs/installation/playbook.md

 ## Installing a remote environment

-If you want to provision a remote server using the playbook, the configuration entries in `inventory` need to be changed; this includes:
+A remote environment can be provisioned by providing SSH credentials to `claw-playbook` and using the `ansible-galaxy` installer instead of Vagrant.
+Some preparation of configuration entries in the `inventory` also need to be changed to be aware of the particulars of your remote environment; this includes:

 - Changing usernames and passwords to something more sensible than the default
 - Changing IP addresses to use the remote machine's actual IP
 - Changing Apache to serve at port 80 (as opposed to 8000, which we use for development purposes)

-To start, take the inventory for the vagrant development environment and copy it.
+We're going to build up this new remote environment configuration from the default provided Vagrant configuration.
+To start, take the inventory for the vagrant development environment and make a copy of it.
 Be sure to give it an appropriate name.
 Here we're using `example`.

 ```bash
 $ git clone https://github.com/Islandora-Devops/islandora-playbook